nfdi4objects/crm-rdf-ap/README.md

 # CIDOC-CRM in RDF Application Profile

-> Some guidelines how to use CIDOC-CRM in RDF for more benefit.
+> Guidelines how to use CIDOC-CRM in RDF for interoperability

 This is work in progress.
 Contributions and comments are very welcome!